aang114/COVID-19-in-Singapore/README.md

-# Predicting future COVID-19 cases in different regions of Singapore using Graph Neural Networks (GNN) on spatial temporal data
+# Predicting future COVID-19 cases in different regions of Singapore using a Graph Neural Network (GNN) model on spatial temporal data

 ### GNN Model Used